SpotRight/spark-jobserver/README.spotright/README.md

     bash bin/server_package.sh ip

-4. in /tmp/spark-jobserver find a tar.gz that can deploy the jobserver
+4. in /tmp/spark-jobserver find a job-server.tar.gz that can deploy the jobserver